Orthogonal and Linear Regressions and Pencils of Confocal Quadrics: The directional regressions and ellipsoids

 \begin{cor} Given a direction $w$, the system of points and one hyperplane $\pi$ not parallel to $w$.
 Among all the hyperplanes parallel to $\pi$, the least directional hyperplanar moment of inertia in direction $w$ is attained for the hyperplane which contains the center of masses of the system of points. \end{cor}

 We will investigate the hyperplanes which minimize the directional hyperplanar moment in the direction $w$ and call them the directional hyperplanes of regression in the direction $w$.
 From the above Corollary it follows that they contain the center of masses $C$.
-Define the ellipsoid of concentration as
+Define the data ellipsoid as

 Denote by $\hat \pi_w$ the directional hyperplane of regression in the direction $w$.